A friend can help to verify some features

 Your friend should read this chapter to learn how they can help you and the order of concerns to observe.
 The cooperation described here is easy for you and a friend to learn and won’t distract your memory of the method.

-You might not stand your backbone upright and curved or leaned forward far enough so that the muscles beneath your thighs and hips and at the back and sides of your body exert more effort than they exert ordinarily and your abdomen and chest relax and your inhalations can be effortless, or you might curve or lean forward too far so that your breathing cannot be free.
+You might not stand your backbone upright and curved or leaned forward far enough so that the muscles beneath your thighs and hips and at the sides and back of your body exert more effort than they exert ordinarily and the muscles of your abdomen and chest relax and your inhalations can be effortless, or you might curve or lean forward too far so that your breathing cannot be free.

 You might curve or lean toward the opposite side that you need to lean to depending on whether your left or right ankle –between the ankle and heel- is supporting your shin as near as possible your knee, to press the end of that shin at your knee downward firmly so that it won’t rotate in the opposite from the beneficial direction to avoid discomfort and injury.

-Mistaken positions of your shoulders, neck and head can become uncomfortable or numb and diminish your awareness.
+Mistaken positions of your shoulders, neck and head can become uncomfortable or numb.

 3 You need to be seated in the position of your body that's as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition to benefit reliably from a friend observing your position of remaining seated still.
 The position of your body that a friend observes should be the most developed position of your body that you can experience comfortably in your present physical condition.